Q: I’ve just lost my job, but I owe child support. Can I get my support obligation reduced?A:

 Through the CSEA’s administrative review process, also known as the “modification” process, the child support obligation is reviewed to reflect the current financial situation of both parties.
 The amount of child support paid may be modified, depending on the result of the review.
 Either parent or guardian can ask for a change in the support order.

 If either party decides to seek child support modification through court, or either party has filed a court action that might have an impact on the administrative review, the CSEA is not required to review or adjust a child support order.

 The CSEA may recommend: 1) no change; 2) increase in current child support; 3) decrease in current child support; and/or 4) addition of a medical support order.
-If there is a change in the amount of child support to be paid, the paying party will start paying the new amount on the first day of the month after the modification was scheduled for review.
+If there is a change in the amount of child support to be paid, the new amount will be effective on the first day of the month after the modification was scheduled for review.

 If you disagree with the CSEA’s finding, you may request an administrative hearing.
 A request form will be included with the notification of the CSEA’s recommendation.
 A hearing officer for the CSEA will conduct the hearing, which is usually scheduled 15 days or less from the time you requested it.
 The hearing officer will consider the information you submitted, as well as any other evidence presented at the hearing.
-The hearing officer will then issue an administrative order and mail the decision to each party within 10 days of the time of the hearing.
-If you disagree with the administrative hearing decision, you may appeal that decision and request an additional hearing.
+The hearing officer will then issue a decision and mail it to each party within 10 days of the hearing.
+If you disagree with the administrative hearing decision, you may appeal that decision to the court.
 Check with your local CSEA for proper procedure and forms.